Summarize with AI:

 The goal of KYC is to ensure that users are who they claim to be, thereby preventing fraudulent activities and maintaining the integrity of the financial system.
 In the crypto industry, KYC also involves ongoing monitoring of user accounts to detect and flag suspicious activities, ensuring compliance with anti-money laundering (AML) and counter-terrorism financing (CTF) regulations.
 By verifying the identity of users, crypto exchanges can create a safer trading environment and build trust among their customers.

-Why KYC is Important for Exchange Users
+Why KYC Matters for Users

 Why KYC is Important for Exchange Operators